5egeneral/compendium/_notes/Avenger Sects.md

 - Each time you hit a creature with a one-handed weapon, and you're able to attack with a second weapon, add the damage dice of both weapons to the damage roll.
 - Each time you hit a creature with a weapon, you can move up to 10 feet without provoking opportunity attacks.

 Your sword dance ends after 1 minute, or if you end your turn without moving more than 10 feet during the turn.
+Once your sword dance ends, you cannot use it again until you finish a short or long rest.

 #### Performance Artist